cloudflare/cloudflare-docs/content/dns/zone-setups/reference/domain-status.md

 - **Pending Nameserver Update**:

-  - **What causes pending status**:
+  - **Causes**:

     - [_Full setups_](/dns/zone-setups/full-setup/): You have either not changed your authoritative nameservers at your registrar or your change has not yet been authenticated.
     - [_Partial setups_](/dns/zone-setups/partial-setup/): You have either not added the verification TXT record to your authoritative DNS or that record has not yet been authenticated.

-  - **Other considerations**:
+  - **Limitations**:

     - Pending zones cannot be used to [proxy traffic to Cloudflare](/dns/manage-dns-records/reference/proxied-dns-records/#pending-domains).
-    - If your domain is not activated and is on the Free plan, it will be deleted automatically after 28 days.
+    - If your domain is not activated within 28 days and is on the Free plan, it will be deleted automatically.

-- **Active**: Cloudflare has authenticated your nameserver changes or verification TXT record and you can proxy domain traffic through Cloudflare.
+- **Active**: Cloudflare has authenticated your [nameserver changes](/dns/zone-setups/full-setup/setup/#step-3--update-your-nameservers) or [verification TXT record](/dns/zone-setups/partial-setup/setup/#step-2--verify-ownership-for-your-domain) and you can proxy domain traffic through Cloudflare.

 - **Moved**: Your domain has failed multiple DNS checks, indicating that your authoritative DNS no longer points to Cloudflare nameservers.
 The domain will be deleted automatically after 7 days, unless there is an active plan subscription.